lfn-cnti/bestpractices/ccdps/NNNN-UC-template.md

 Etc.*

 ## Involved system entities
-*TIP: In this section you can list system entities that are involved in the use case.
-For example:<br>
+> List system entities that are involved in the use case.
+For example:
 Data Center Network<br>
 Wide Area Network<br>
 Cloud Native Platform<br>